Major Crackdown on Illicit Weight-Loss Drug Manufacturing in Northampton

 - 2 min read

-Health Secretary Wes Streeting said: "This is a victory in the fight against the shameless criminals who are putting lives at risk.
+Health Secretary Wes Streeting remarked, "This is a victory in the fight against the shameless criminals who are putting lives at risk.
+Don't line the pockets of criminals who don't care about your health."

 The haul was estimated to be worth more than £250,000.